Skip to main content

 Step 3: Phone Number

 Your agent needs a phone number either to receive calls (inbound) or to make calls (outbound).
-The platform gives you three options: Buy a Number — Buy one directly from the platform.
+The platform gives you three options.
+Buy a Number Need a number fast?
+Buy one directly from the platform.
 Pick a country, area code, and number type (local, toll-free, or mobile) and you’re ready to go in minutes.
-Bring Your Own Number — Already have phone numbers with Twilio, Plivo, Exotel, or any SIP provider?
+This is the simplest option for new deployments.
+Bring Your Own Number Already have phone numbers with Twilio, Plivo, Exotel, or any SIP provider?
 Connect them via SIP trunk and keep the numbers your customers already know.
-Number Assignment — Once you have a number, assign it to the agent:
+This is the right choice for established businesses with existing telephony relationships.
+Number Assignment Once you have a number, assign it to the agent:

 • For inbound agents, this is the number customers will dial to reach the agent.